 Option 6 (QC):

 NW can group among intra-frequency layers from configured MO.
 UE can prioritize to measure one frequency layer in each group.

+Option 7 (Huawei):

+For UE supporting per FR gap, when all MOs are to be measured outside gap, the CSSFoutsidegap can be optimized, as these MOs can share the three searchers.

+Three searchers capability is naturally supported by UE who supports per FR gap and it is not a new or enhanced capability.

 Recommended WF